-FIRST, to fund the projects of national significance identified by the STIC the federal government should act as a guarantor of debt and create a National Infrastructure Corporation that would sell bonds to private investors who would take this interest income in the form of credits against federal income tax liability.
-SECOND, to empower states and metropolitan areas the federal fuel tax should be raised while recognizing the nation should not be tethered long term to the fuel tax for transportation revenues.
-THIRD, the federal government should also provide strong incentives for the adoption of market mechanisms like congestion pricing, true guidance on the use of public/priin order to ensure the health, vitality, and sustainability of our metropolitan areas.
+First, to fund the projects of national significance identified by the STIC the federal government should act as a guarantor of debt and create a National Infrastructure Corporation that would sell bonds to private investors who would take this interest income in the form of credits against federal income tax liability.
+Second, to empower states and metropolitan areas the federal fuel tax should be raised while recognizing the nation should not be tethered long term to the fuel tax for transportation revenues.
+Third, the federal government should also provide strong incentives for the adoption of market mechanisms like congestion pricing, true guidance on the use of public/private partnerships, as well as the expansion of a range of user fees.